RESEARCH STARTER

 People

-Grenada has a total area of only 340 square kilometers (131 square miles), which makes it possible for many people to work in St. George's but live outside the town proper.
-The majority of Grenadians reside in rural villages scattered throughout the island, with around 39,000 living in the capital as of 2018.
+According to the CIA World Factbook, Grenada spans a compact area of 340 square kilometers (131 square miles), allowing many people to live in surrounding rural areas while commuting to work in the capital, St. George's.
+The majority of Grenadians reside in villages dispersed across the island, with about 39,000 living in the capital as of 2018.
+As of 2024, Grenada’s estimated total population was approximately 114,621.

 More than three-quarters of the population is of African descent, but there are also significant communities of people of mixed or East Indian ancestry.
 Most members of the East Indian population are the descendants of indentured servants imported to Grenada as a cheap source of labor in the early nineteenth century, following the abolition of slavery.
 There are also a small number of inhabitants descended from the town's European colonial settlers.